saadkhan29/lesson-w04d01-ruby/README.md

 - Where do I go for information about Ruby?
 What kind of documentation exists for it?
 - Does Ruby have functions?

-Ruby and JavaScript each have unique features that you may find useful or ineffective.
+Ruby and JavaScript each have unique features that you may find useful.
 At the end of the day, you'll find that they share many qualities.

 #### Flexibility